roynulrohan/Amigo-V2/README.md

 ## Overview

 Amigo v2 is a real-time chat application developed with Next.js along with a GraphQL API.
-This project is a remake of [Amigo Chat](https://github.com/roynulrohan/amigo-chat), which I also developed.
-The "remake" is mostly a migration to a slightly different stack and with improved features.
-The motivation behind this came from the lack of scalability and good practices in the first version, which became a barrier in implementing new features.
-The idea of remaking the whole project seemed easier.
+This project is a remake of [Amigo](https://github.com/roynulrohan/amigo-chat).
+The "remake" is a migration to a slightly different stack and with improved features.
+The motivation behind this came from the lack of scalability and good practices in the first version.

 ## Table of Contents